 Take the quiz?

-Want to find out what your ice cream choices say about you?
+Find out what your ice cream choices say about you: Try the quiz!

 We hope you enjoy our suggestions!

-And for those of you who do not remember the lyrics enough to understand my construed references, here is “Ice Ice Baby” from Vanilla Ice.
-Released in December 1989… now I do feel old!
+And for those of you who do not remember the lyrics enough to understand my very construed references, here is “Ice Ice Baby” from Vanilla Ice.
+Unfortunately, it had absolutely nothing to do with ice creams and sorbets.
+It was released in December 1989… now I do feel old!